swamiparimal/credera-map/README.md

 Now you are ready to start using Terraform.
 Be sure to name your new resources differently from any other resources created in our AWS Console.

+## Initial Commands to run
+Once you are feeling comfortable with working in the state created, first run ``terraform init`` in this directory.
+This initializes terraform

+Next, make any changes to files or add files that you want to.
+Then, run the following command `` terraform plan -out tfplan.out ``
+This saves the planned output of the terraform script to and .out file.
+It should also tell you whether or not it's creating, destroying or changing any resources

+Finally, run `` terraform apply tfplan.out `` to apply your changes.
+This will make/change/destroy the resources you've specified in your AWS account.
+Please make sure you have cleared these changes with Allen before running this command!